 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Barbörukapella chapel

 The doors must have faced south, but now they are filled with dirt and moss.
-The north part of the chapel is higher up than the south part.
+The northern part of the chapel is higher than the southern part.

-The story goes that in the chapel is buried one of the procurators who were earlier on at Bessastaðir.
+The story goes that in the chapel is buried one of the procurators who was earlier at Bessastaðir.
 He was attacked in the lava field, killed, and buried here."

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason).

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland